Philosophical differences are the toughest ones.

-I’ve spent the better part of my spare time the last few days sitting in the middle of a philosophical rift in our voiceover community.
+I’ve spent the better part of my time as President of World-Voices Organization sitting in the middle of a philosophical rift in our voiceover community.

 I’m not going to name names, and it would even be beyond the scope of this humble blog article to lay out all the issues, and reasons how we got here.
 As they say: “it’s complicated”.

 I’m not sure the issue is even new, but it’s on the front burner, and accusations have been made, and maybe some feelings are hurt.
 The instantaneous nature of social media and other digital streams makes it easy for any polarized controversy to reach a crescendo pretty fast…and that’s not always good.

 Let me just say that at the heart of the issue is a difference of opinion over what’s an acceptable compensation rate, and for what kind of work…and who should/can/will have a say over what’s fair and what’s not.

 Here’s the caveat:

 The old adage “…everyone has a right to their opinion…” no longer stands on its own.